Stříbrná Skalice: History

 The first written mention of Skalice is from 1360.
-The first recorded owners were allegedly Ctibor of Skalice (1360–62), followed by Střížek of Skalice (1376), Kuneš of Skalice (1377), Ješek of Skalice (1384–92), Jan of Střímelice (1393) and Bohdal of Drahenice and Skalice (1402–03).
+The first recorded owners were allegedly Ctibor of Skalice (1360–1362), followed by Střížek of Skalice (1376), Kuneš of Skalice (1377), Ješek of Skalice (1384–1392), Jan of Střímelice (1393) and Bohdal of Drahenice and Skalice (1402–1403).

 In 1403, Skalice passed over to King Wenceslaus IV whose burgrave in the Skalice Castle was Racek Kobyla of Dvorce.
-Later that year, Skalice was besieged by the army of King Sigismund, it was conquered and burned.
+Later that year, Skalice was besieged by the army of King Sigismund, and was conquered and burned.
 Wenceslaus then donated Skalice to Jan Sokol of Vamberk in December 1403.
 In the years 1413–1415, Skalice was ruled by Kolman of Křikava, and then later became the property of the Sázava Monastery.
 In 1417, Stříbrná Skalice was first referred to as a market town.

-In 1436, Sigismund pledged the town to Jan Zajímač of Kunštát, whose family it remained until 1567.
+In 1436, Sigismund pledged the town to Jan Zajímač of Kunštát, under whose family it remained until 1567.
 However, due to the financial difficulties of the nobility, expansion of Stříbrná Skalice partially stopped several times in this period (1508 and 1528).
 In 1573, Jaroslav Smiřický bought the town for Václav, Kateřina and Markéta, orphans of his brother.
 Since then, it passed ownership several times and ended up being acquired by the Liechtensteins.

 In 1715, the inhabitants of Skalice turned to the Duke of Savoy to build a new town hall at the municipal's expense, in order to restore the autonomy of the town and the granting of old privileges.
 On 23 October 1715, the request was confirmed by the nobility and in 1719 a new town hall was built.
 Stříbrná Skalice was also granted the privileges to hold markets on 3 March 1757.

 Until 1865 there was no proper road leading to the market town, only forest roads and the surrounding fields.
 The first road connection was built in 1866 to Kostelec nad Černými lesy.
-Later, the construction of the Sázava railway was made between 1899–1901, on which regular transport began on 7 August 1901.
+Later, the Sázava railway was built between 1899 and 1901, with regular transport commencing on 7 August 1901.
 The Pyskočely stop was renamed Stříbrná Skalice in 1903.
 However, the stop was on the other side of the Sázava river, so an iron truss bridge was made in 1946.
-The present day concrete bridge was built in the early 1970s.
+The present-day concrete bridge was built in the early 1970s.

-The village of Rovná was integrated with Skalice in 1935, and Hradec, Hradové Střimelice and Kostelní Střimelice were merged in 1964.
-The areas of abandoned villages of Kozly and Přibyslavice also belongs to the municipality.
+The village of Rovná was integrated with Skalice in 1935, and Hradec, Hradové Střimelice, and Kostelní Střimelice were merged in 1964.
+The areas of the abandoned villages of Kozly and Přibyslavice also belong to the municipality.